Skiftstar/discord-wordle-bot/README.md

 Unzip archive and put NirCmd.exe inside the project folder.
 NirCmd is used to input keystrokes.

-Install npm packages `canvas` for screen validation and `screenshot-desktop` for screenshot taking
+Install npm packages `canvas` for screenshot analyzing and `screenshot-desktop` for screenshot taking
 ```
 npm i
 ```